 It depends on your background knowledge.
 Most of the units require knowledge of human biology, so if you have a life science degree or a recent Biology A-Level (or equivalent) you will not need to study as many hours as someone with little biology knowledge.
 If you have no prior knowledge of any of the topics you may need to study for 300 hours for the four mandatory units, and for 150 hours for the disease area units.
 This is consistent with programmes equivalent to Level 3 qualifications.

 Yes.
 When you create your profile, to register for the ABPI Exam, do not tick the box ‘Are you working in industry’.
 This will indicate to us that you are not currently working as a medical representative.

 When you create your personal profile you are required to state the date you started working in a promotional role in the pharmaceutical industry, if you do so, for the purpose of compliance with the Prescription Medicines Code of Practice.
-The Code requires that representatives sit the exam, within their first year and allows a maximum of 2 years for someone to pass the exam.
+The Code requires that representatives sit the exam, within their first year (this means attempting all unit assessments comprising the exam qualification) and allows a maximum of 2 years for someone to pass the exam.
 Once you have exceeded 2 years from the date you started working in a promotional role, you will not be able to book an exam unless you have received permission from the PMCPA to be allowed an extension to the time available to complete the qualification.

 If you are not working as a representative this requirement is not relevant to you.

 Please note that the date you starting working in industry refers to the date upon which you started in a role where you promote medicines and NOT the date when you first promoted medicines.

 No, there are no prerequisites to take the exam.

 However, many of the exam units require a knowledge of human biology, so the hours of study are likely to be less for someone with this background than for a person who has done no biology since GCSE.